-Office line (843)724-7309
+Office (843)724-7309 or Manager's Cell (843) 509-3619

-(Upon acceptance to the CFM, the CFM Manager's cell number will be available) Call ASAP if you are running late or have an emergency and can't make it to the Market.
+Call ASAP if you are running late or have an emergency and can't make it to the Market.
 These phone numbers are available for your use.

-Loading and Unloading
+Loading & Unloading

-- Set-up begins at the CFM, no sooner than 5:45 am.
+- Set-up begins at the CFM, no earlier than 5:00 am.
 Although vehicles cannot be parked in Marion Square, vendors may drive into the site for loading and unloading. - Traffic Flow for unloading at the CFM in the morning: - a.
 Vendors on King Street must enter from King Street side of Tobacco St. - b.
 Vendors on Tobacco Row must enter from Meeting Street side of Tobacco St., only making a right hand turn onto Tobacco St. - Vendors must off-load his/her packaged products and supplies in the grass near his/her space, park his/her vehicle, and then return to unpack his/her product and set the booth space.
-A vendor must not set up his/her tent until vehicle is parked - Vehicles are not allowed in the CFM after 7:15am and must exit by 7:35 am.
+A vendor must not set up his/her tent until vehicle is parked - Vehicles are not allowed in the CFM after 7:15 am and must exit by 7:35 am.
 If a vendor has not arrived by 7:15am and not alerted the CFM manager of late arrival, the CFM staff maintains the right to designate his/her space to another vendor.
 Late arrivals must load-in from the perimeter of Marion Square. - Vendors are prohibited from driving on the grass at Marion Square.
 All vehicles must be out of Marion Square by 7:35 am. - Vendors are asked to park as far away from the CFM as possible to allow customer parking.
-However, there is parking for large trucks and trailers on Hutson Street and in Visitors Bureau parking garage.
-For cars there is parking at CPW at 103 St. Phillips Street (on the corner of Vanderhorst and St. Phillips; you may not park at Citadel Square Baptist Church. - If vendors sell everything they bring, unless approved by CFM manager, booth disassembly is not permitted until the CFM closes.
+However, there is parking for large trucks and trailers on Hutson Street.
+For cars there is parking at CPW at 103 St. Phillip Street (on the corner of Vanderhorst and St. Phillip; you may not park at Citadel Square Baptist Church. - If vendors sell everything they bring, unless approved by CFM manager, booth disassembly is not permitted until the CFM closes.
 For the safety of our customers, vehicles are not allowed into Marion Square sooner than 2:15 pm.
-(Depending on the amount of pedestrian traffic in the CFM, this time may be adjusted by the CFM staff) - At 2 pm, vendors may begin taking down their booth.
+(Depending on the amount of pedestrian traffic in the CFM, this time may be adjusted by the CFM staff) - At 2:00 pm, vendors may begin taking down their booth.
 Before vendors leave Marion Square to get their vehicle, their booth must be broken down 100 percent, including tent.
 Everything must be moved to the grass before leaving Marion Square to get your vehicle. - At the discretion of the CFM manger, if display is 100 percent broken down and every item is on the grassy area of Marion Square, cars may pull into Marion Square at 2:15 pm. - Traffic Flow for Loading at the end CFM: - a.
 Vendors on King Street must enter from King Street side of Tobacco Row. - b.
 Vendors on Tobacco Row must enter from Meeting Street side of Tobacco Row, only making a right hand turn onto Tobacco Row.

-Booth Set Up and Display
+Booth Set Up & Display

 - Vendors, who use grassy areas for storage, are required to set up on a tarp to prevent damage to the grass.
-Mats or plywood are recommended for high-traffic areas, which will be provided by vendors. - Canopies must have 25 lb weights on all legs. (weights must be approved by CFM manager) - No boxes or produce displays can extend into the common customer traffic areas. - Signage including product prices, vendor identification, and organic certification must be clear and visible. - All vendors must have trash cans at their booth for their usage.
+Mats or plywood are recommended for high-traffic areas, which will be provided by vendors. - Canopies must have 25lb weights on each leg. (weights must be approved by CFM manager) - No boxes or produce displays can extend into the common customer traffic areas. - Signage including product prices, vendor identification, and organic certification must be clear and visible. - All vendors must have trash cans at their booth for their usage.

-Clean and Safe
+Clean & Safe